seun-xdv/LotteryGameApp/README.md

 ## Configuration

-Game settings can be customized in `LotteryGame/appsettings.json`:
+Game settings can be customised in `LotteryGame/appsettings.json`:

 ```json
 {